csivitu/ctf-challenges/miscellaneous/Escape Plan/README.md

 ## Challenge description to go up on the website.

-I found a CLI tool to solve cryptography, they say it's pretty secure!
+I found a script that solves ciphers, they say it's pretty secure!

 # Exploit